 - And, although it’s a lot of uphill, I’d like to sneak the Pinnacles in if possible.

 Got any hiking advice, or places you’d love to walk?
+The Camino de Santiago in Spain?
+The Cotswold Way in the UK?
 Tell us in the comments!